sjbennett123/polarlarp/content/current_writeups/rat_pack/roles/Bloody Rat.md

 description:
 Layout: role

 introduction: Squeak squeak squeak, squeak!
+The Rats shouldn't be aggressive, but defensive.
+Their main motivations is to get food, and they won't attack unless attacked first or if you defend the food
 motivation:
 tactics:
 movement: